dkieffer/timeblob/README.md

 * Auto focus on first form field after stopwatch starts

-## A Stopwatch to track the time spent on work sessions
+## A Stopwatch
+* track the time spent on a work session
 * Clock hand animation to show when the stopwatch is running
 * Tap to start & pause
 * A numerical display of total time elapsed

-### Stopwatch Feature Ideas
+#### Stopwatch Feature Ideas
-* 2 state clock hand- glowing while on, and darkened while stopped and paused
+* 2 state clock hand- glowing while on, and darkened while stopped & paused
 * A quick submit button (for small screens) that adds entry without having to scroll down to press submit